Photo Essay: Children find safety amid uncertainty in South Sudan

 Background

-In December 2013, some 80 children and 40 young people under the care of SOS Children’s Villages in Malakal, along with 30 co-workers, were evacuated to a UN compound in Malakal because of fighting and looting of the SOS Children’s Village.
-Three months later they were moved to Juba, the capital.
+In December 2013, some 80 children and 40 young people under the care of SOS Children’s Villages in Malakal, along with 30 co-workers, were evacuated to a UN compound in Malakal because of fighting and looting of SOS Children’s Villages.
+Three months later, they were moved to Juba, the capital.
 In August 2014, the SOS families displaced from Malakal moved into a temporary village in Jebel, on the outskirts of Juba.

-The SOS Children’s Village, youth facility, and family strengthening program in Juba opened in January 2015.
+SOS Children’s Villages youth facility and Family Strengthening Program in Juba opened in January 2015.
 Fighting that erupted in the capital in early July 2016 forced the SOS families to evacuate to housing elsewhere in Juba.
-Today there are more than 120 children and young people living in rental housing.
-In July 2016, a humanitarian appeal was launched to provide assistance to the SOS families as well as at-risk children and families in the nearby community.
+Today, more than 120 children and young people live in rental housing.
+In July 2016, a humanitarian appeal was launched to provide assistance to the SOS families and at-risk children and families in the nearby community.

 Want to help?
 Become an SOS Mayday Responder.